CNURobotics/flexible_navigation/README.md

 Flexible Navigation
 ===================

+NOTE: As of 9-March-2022 development of the ROS 2 version of Flexible Navigation will be maintained at https://github.com/FlexBE/flexible_navigation.

+It is suggested that you migrate to there for new ROS 1 work as well.

+This site is being maintained for historical reasons, but future work should use the https://github.com/FlexBE site, which will be the one-stop shop for all things FlexBE going forward.

 Flexible Navigation is a rework of the ROS Navigation stack into independent modules that interface with [FlexBE] compatible state implementations.
 These allow a user to graphically chain together states in a state machine to essentially create their own navigation stack to suit any need.